Klaus Krippendorff: Personal life

-His grandsons are professional soccer players Quinn Sullivan and Cavan Sullivan.
+He was married to Bangladeshi freedom fighter Sultana Alam.
+His son-in-law was professional soccer player Brendan Sullivan who married their daughter Heike.
+Brendan and Heike have four sons, including Quinn and Cavan, who have both played for the United States national team.
+Their other sons, twins Ronan and Declan, represent Bangladesh at youth level due to their Bangladeshi heritage from their grandmother Alam.

 Krippendorff died at the age of 90 in October 2022.

 Selected publications

 Krippendorff has published widely on cybernetics and systems theory, methodology in the social sciences, human communication, conversation, and discourse.
 Among his major works are the following: